-The rise in popularity of DevOps practices and tools comes as no surprise to those who have already begun utilizing the new techniques centered around maximizing the efficiency of software enterprises.
+The rise in popularity of DevOps practices and tools comes as no surprise to those who have already utilize the new techniques centered around maximizing the efficiency of software enterprises.
 Similar to the way Agile quickly proved its capabilities, DevOps has taken its cue from that and built off of Agile to create tools and techniques that help organizations adapt to the rapid pace of development today’s customers have come to expect.

 DevOps is both a set of tools and practices as well as a mentality of collaboration and communication.
 Tools built for DevOps teams are tools meant to enhance communication capabilities and create improved information visibility throughout the organization.

 This means DevOps practices provide faster updates that also tend to be much more successful.
 Not only does the increased rate of change please customers as they can consistently see the product getting better over time, but it also trains DevOps teams to get better at making, testing, and deploying those changes.
-The rate of change becomes faster, more efficient, and more reliable over time as teams adapt to the new formula, the rate of change becomes:
+Over time, as teams adapt to the new formula, the rate of change becomes:

 In addition to new tools and techniques being created, older roles and systems are also finding themselves in need of revamping to fit into these new structures.
 Release management is one of those roles that has found the need to change in response to the new world DevOps has heralded.